ArkaB-DS/nlsCompare/README.md

 ## Documentation
 A **vignette** to demonstrate the above workflow is [`nlsCompare: How to Use It?`](https://github.com/ArkaB-DS/nlsCompare/blob/master/vignettes/nlsCompare-Usage.pdf).

-For more detals about the package, please refer to [`nlsCompare article`](https://github.com/ArkaB-DS/nlsCompare/blob/master/nlsCompare_Vignette.pdf).
+For more detals about the package, please refer to [`nlsCompareArticle`](https://github.com/ArkaB-DS/GSOC21-improveNLS/blob/master/nlsCompareArticle/nlsCompareArticle.pdf).

 ## Installation